 Keep in mind that one step without the other is not a strategy.
 You need them all to be truly successful.

 Here are the 5 main techniques that ensure your site and your content are completely optimized for search engines.
-You can learn more about these 5 techniques and how to implement them in our ebook, the Complete SEO Strategy.
+You can learn more about these 5 techniques and how to implement them in our video course, SEO the Easy Way.

 #1: Create great content